wschreyer/PENTrack/README.md

 Only v2.2.3 has been tested so far.

+### interp2d and GSL

+[interp2d](http://github.com/diazona/interp2d.git) provides a bicubic interpolation routine based on the [GNU Scientific Library](https://www.gnu.org/software/gsl/).
+The interp2d code is included in the repository.
+The libgsl package should be available for all major Linux distributions.

 ### libtricubic

 [Lekien and Marsden] (http://dx.doi.org/10.1002/nme.1296) developed a tricubic interpolation method in three dimensions.
 It is included in the repository.